bbauska/UofM-Intro-HTML5/README.md

 site that has a lot of pictures, it might be really hard for someone with a slow internet to actually be able to access all of them.
 Size can definitely be a factor.
-Every image requires its own **HTTP** Request, so if those images are broken, if they don&apos;'t belong to you, if they&apos;'re behind a paywall, it can all mess up your page.
+Every image requires its own **HTTP** Request, so if those images are broken, if they don&apos;t belong to you, if they&apos;re behind a paywall, it can all mess up your page.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->